Accent Clinical Trial Overview

 Amplia is developing a class of drug called a FAK inhibitor which we hope will make cancers more vulnerable and responsive to currently used treatments.

 Amplia has successfully navigated vital research and development milestones to get to this stage.
-Our clinical trial sites in Australia and South Korea are now recruiting people with pancreatic cancer for our ACCENT trial to test if narmafotinib in combination with standard of care drugs gemcitabine and nab-paclitaxel (also known as Abraxane®) is effective in treating cancer.
+Our clinical trial sites in Australia and South Korea are active but no longer recruiting participants for our ACCENT trial as we test if narmafotinib in combination with standard of care drugs gemcitabine and nab-paclitaxel (also known as Abraxane®) is effective in treating cancer.

 About the clinical trial

 The ACCENT Clinical Trial (AMP945-PC-201) has strict entry criteria.
-Please note, Amplia is not recruiting patients directly and all enquiries for involvement must be made via our clinical trial sites.
+All enquiries for involvement must be made via our clinical trial sites.

 Clinical trial sites are located in Brisbane, Sydney and Melbourne, Australia and South Korea.
 See below.